flex

 }

 .
-This adds a negative space (whitespace) right and left of the wrapper, to prevent text being difficult to read when up against the sides of the viewport. --sp-2
+This adds a minimum of 1rem (16px) negative space (commonly known as “whitespace” though it is not always white) right and left of the wrapper, to prevent text being difficult to read when up against the sides of the viewport.

 In layout.css